tripplea-sg/mysqlsh/audit/Readme.md

 ## A collection of functions to:

-Install MySQL Enterprise Audit plugin on single database, AND All MySQL InnoDB Cluster / Group Replication databases Automatically USING SINGLE API COMMAND
+Install MySQL Enterprise Audit plugin on single database, AND All MySQL InnoDB Cluster / Group Replication databases Automatically USING SINGLE API COMMAND </br>

+This method is distributed as Open Source in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Plugin Installation